Kalyvara/NXTheme-tutorials/anims/tuto_anims.md

 Now with all of these steps, we successfully made a scaling up animation when the game icon is **selected**.
 But what about when the icon is **being unselected**?
 Well, Switch's UI also offers us the possibility to tamper with that.
 If not done, the icon will actually keep its `1.4` factor **even after being unhovered**.
 So if we want to get things done properly, what follows is pretty much a mandatory thing to do.
 So, back to square one,

- 14. Go back to the little box that lists the `.szs` content and search for `RdtBtnIconGame_Inactive.bflan`.
+ 14. Go back to the little box window that lists the `.szs` content and search for `RdtBtnIconGame_Inactive.bflan`.
 Open this file and repeat all the steps above starting from step 6. **At step 6.b., change the `[0]` value to `custom_G_Inactive`** (it doesn't actually matter but it's for convenience).
 For the animation, we will do things the other way around, so step 12 should look like this.

 ![KeyFrames (Inactive)](tuto8.jpg "KeyFrames (Inactive)")